Vivek-04022001/documentation/docs/glossary.md

     The output isn't limited to HTML pages and snippets, but may contain {term}`JSON`, file download payloads, or other data formats.

 traversal
-    Traversal is the process of determining the object that is the target of a request by examining the URL path of the request or in code, and looking up objects in the object hierarchy.
+    Traversal is the process of determining the object that's the target of a request by examining the URL path of the request or in code, and looking up objects in the object hierarchy.

 acquisition
     Acquisition is a mechanism that allows objects to inherit attributes from their parent objects in the object hierarchy.

 Varnish
-    [Varnish](https://varnish-cache.org) is a popular open source web accelerator that is used to implement HTTP caching.
+    [Varnish](https://varnish-cache.org) is a popular open source web accelerator that's used to implement HTTP caching.

 Content Delivery Network
 CDN